 Before we get too far into this discussion, it’s important that we define what the difference between growth and marketing is:

-Marketing is top-of-the-funnel, and typically involves looking at the impact individual promotional channels have on performance metrics like leads, traffic, email opt-ins and sales.
+- Marketing is top-of-the-funnel, and typically involves looking at the impact individual promotional channels have on performance metrics like leads, traffic, email opt-ins and sales.

-Growth involves a broader scope, encompassing the product or service itself.
+- Growth involves a broader scope, encompassing the product or service itself.
 Sometimes that means changing the offering to better align with what’s needed for effective marketing.
 It might also involve adjusting the positioning, onboarding or activation workflows, or business structure at a high level to increase the odds of success.

 “In the past, marketing teams focused primarily on the very top-of-the-funnel, measuring impressions, mind share, leads, etc. A growth team, however, is largely overlapped with product, engineering, and design as well.
 A growth team is made up of many different skill sets and can more easily push through ideas and experimentation that crosses traditional silos and boundaries.”

 Who’s Who on a Growth Team

 Knowing that a growth team should be more cross-departmental in nature than a marketing team gives you some insight into the kinds of roles you’ll find on each.
 I’ve written about this on the Web Profits blog, but a few of the roles that may be involved in growth teams include: